Updated May 23rd, 2022

-When people hear “Open Access” (OA), they think of “free access.”
-While free access is an important aspect of Open Access publications, OA is more than that.
-According to the Open Definition, which sets out principles that define openness in relation to data and content, this is information that can be used freely, modified, and shared by anyone for any purpose.
+When people hear "Open Access" (OA), they think "free access."
+Although OA is an important aspect of Open Access publishing, OA is much more than that.
+According to the Open Definition, which establishes the principles that define openness in relation to data and content, openness refers to information that can be freely used, modified, and shared by anyone for any purpose.

 It is no secret that true openness brings excellent opportunities for academia, while transparency is essential for trust and credibility in the research community.

 This article will cover openness in research, why it’s important, the characteristics of open research data, the protection of data ownership, and the obstacles that you may encounter.
 Lastly, you’ll learn how Orvium paves the way toward openness.